Last Updated on January 20, 2023

 When to Pick Strawberries in North Carolina

-Strawberry season in North Carolina is typically from mid-April until the end of May, but every year is dependent on weather and how quickly the strawberries are picked!
+Strawberry season in North Carolina is typically from mid-April until the end of May, but every year depends on the weather and how quickly the strawberries are picked!

 Before heading to a farm to pick strawberries, it’s always a good idea to check their website and social media to see if hours have changed.